 Not included in your delivery

-Meanwhile, heat a drizzle of oil in a medium pan over medium-high heat.
-Pat pork dry with a paper towel.
-Season all over with salt and pepper.
-Cook in pan, turning occasionally, until browned all over, 6-8 minutes.
-While pork cooks, mince 1 clove garlic (use the other as you like).
-Strip 2 tsp thyme leaves from stems.
+Heat a large drizzle of oil in a medium pan over medium-high heat.
+Pat pork dry with a paper towel, then season all over with salt and pepper.
+Add to pan and sear until surface is nicely browned, 3-4 minutes per side.
+Meanwhile, mince or grate 1 clove garlic (we sent more).

-After sweet potatoes have roasted 10 minutes, remove from oven and toss, keeping toward one side of sheet.
-Add green beans to other side and toss with a drizzle of oil and a pinch of salt and pepper.
-Return sheet to oven and roast until both veggies are tender, 10-15 minutes.
+After sweet potatoes have roasted 10 minutes, remove from oven and toss, keeping cubes toward one side of sheet.
+Add green beans, a drizzle of oil, and a pinch of salt and pepper to other side and toss.
+Return sheet to oven and roast until green beans are lightly crisped, about 15 minutes.

 Once pork is browned, transfer to another baking sheet.
-Roast in oven to desired doneness, 8-12 minutes.
+Roast in oven until cooked to desired doneness, 8-12 minutes.

-Heat a drizzle of oil in pan used for pork over medium heat.
-Add garlic and thyme.
-Cook until fragrant, about 30 seconds.
-Stir in stock concentrates, ¼ cup water, and honey.
-Scrape up any browned bits on bottom of pan.
-Simmer until reduced by half, 3-4 minutes.
-Add 1 TBSP butter and stir to melt.
+Heat a large drizzle of oil in same pan over medium heat.
+Add garlic.
+Toss until fragrant, about 30 seconds.
+Stir in demi-glace, ½ cup water, and honey.
+Scrape up any browned bits from bottom of pan.
+Simmer until reduced by about half, 3-4 minutes.
+Add 1 TBSP butter and stir until melted.
 Season with salt and pepper.
-TIP: If glaze seems stiff, stir in a splash or two of water.

 Let pork rest 2-3 minutes after removing from oven, then thinly slice.
 Divide green beans and sweet potatoes between plates, then top with pork.
 Drizzle with glaze and serve.